Deciding to change your accountant can feel like a big step, but as your business needs change it may become a necessary one.

 1. You only see your accountant once a year

 Accountants shouldn’t just be about facts and figures.
-At Bennett Verby, we see ourselves as business advisors who will work alongside you in all aspects of your business.
-At our first meeting, we will try and find out as much as possible about you, not because we’re over-familiar, but because it’s the best way to find out if you’re making the most of your business.
+At your first meeting, an accountant should try and find out as much as possible about you – it’s the best way to find out if you’re making the most of your business.

 2. You need advice on the future